george-eastman-museum/Intro-to-FFMPEG-Workshop/docsrc/source/getting_started.rst

 Getting Started - The Command Line
 ######################################

 Different operating systems will have different default applications for accessing the command line.
-These applications might be referred to using terms like "terminal", "shell", or "command line interpreter".
+These applications might be referred to using terms like "terminal", "shell", "command prompt", or generically using the term "command line interface" (CLI).
 They allow you to interact with a computer using an interface where you type in strings of text in order to execute commands.
-Different command line interpreters may
+This contrasts with a graphical user interface (GUI) where you are able to interact with a computer using an interface composed of buttons, menus, icons, and other visual elements.

 ********************************
 Accessing the Command Line